LenkaHao/Password-Cracker/README.md

 2. Set up the web server

-   Log into the node with clientID "webserver" and run the following one by one:
+   Log into the node with clientID "Webserver" and run the following one by one:

    \$ wget https://raw.github.com/LenkaHao/Password-Cracker/master/src/webserver.sh